ethberry/ethberry.github.io/docs/admin-panel/ERC1155/contract.md

 ### Configuration options

-While deployment options are used as default values there are still things to configure
+While deployment options are used as default values, there are still things to configure

 - **title** - This is how collection is displayed on site, especially on marketplace
 - **description** - General description in markdown format.